+Notice

-Notice: The technology center will notify all students, parents or guardians, members of the public and employees of the name, office and telephone number of each Coordinator and this grievance procedure in writing via school publications and/or postings at each campus to which employees or students are assigned.
+The technology center will notify all students, parents or guardians, members of the public and employees of the name, office and telephone number of each Coordinator and this grievance procedure in writing via school publications and/or postings at each campus to which employees or students are assigned.

+Outside Assistance

-Outside Assistance: Individuals may also file complaints alleging discrimination, harassment, or retaliation with the Office of Civil Rights.
-The OCR may be contacted at:
+Individuals may also file complaints alleging discrimination, harassment, or retaliation with the Office of Civil Rights.
+The OCR may be contacted by email: OCRComplaints@hhs.gov or by OCR Complaint portal: https://ocrportal.hhs.gov/ocr/smartscreen/main.jsf